Devolved climate finance approach forges new ways of working between citizens and state

 Decisions about land or natural resource governance, for example, still need referral to national level sector ministries, or grants designed to respond to local needs are guided by centrally-set policies.

-Decentralised finance: drawing opportunities from risks
+Devolved finance: drawing opportunities from risks

 - The impacts of climate change vary depending on particular socio-economic and ecological contexts.
 Understanding them and developing appropriate solutions requires specific, localised knowledge, and the flexibility to respond to changing priorities.
 Local government can access this knowledge and incorporate it to deliver what communities need to respond to the risks of climate change.